Adolescent Care

 - Discuss the radiograph findings with the general dentist or an orthodontist.
 If the wisdom teeth are erupting normally with adequate space, no clinical indication for extraction exists per current evidence.
 If the wisdom teeth show impaction, cyst formation, root resorption of adjacent teeth, or are causing crowding that interferes with completed orthodontic work, extraction may be indicated.

 - If extraction is indicated, time the procedure with school calendar.
-The typical 3 to 5 day recovery period is more easily accommodated during winter break, spring break, or summer than during active school weeks.
+The recovery period of soft diet and limited activity is more easily accommodated during winter break, spring break, or summer than during active school weeks.
 Many families schedule the procedure for early summer after the school year ends.

 - If extraction is not indicated, schedule routine third molar monitoring at each dental visit.
 The teenager who keeps their wisdom teeth into adulthood is not automatically setting up a future problem.
 Monitoring catches pathology early when it does emerge.